limlabs/blog-deploy-example/aws-fargate-simple/README.md

 ### 1. Set up Local Environment

 1. Clone this repository, and run `pnpm install`.
-2. Copy the `.env.example` file to `.env.development.local` and fill in the values for your local environment.
+2. Copy the `.env.example` file to `.env` and fill in the values for your local environment.
 To use the Docker Postgres instance, you can use the following:

    ```
    POSTGRES_PRISMA_URL='postgres://postgres:postgres@localhost:5432/blog'